reggie3/portfolio-summer2020/src/content/blogPosts/2020-10-31--Thinking-like-a-program/index.md

 }
 ```

-### Conclusion
+#### Conclusion

-We have all heard something along the lines of "Computers only do what they are told".
-Programmers are the ones that tell the computer what to do, and they do this through programs.
+We have all heard something along the lines of "Computers only do what they are told.".
+Programmers make computers do tasks by writing programs, and by telling the program "what to do" we make the computer "do the thing".
+In the computer world and in the real world; communication is made easier and more effective if you can think like the recipient of your message.
+In this case thinking like a program helps us achieve our final goal of making the computer do what we want it to do.